Proud Boys leader charged for role in US Capitol riot | DW | 08.03.2022

 The US Attorney's Office named Tarrio as a co-defendant in its Capitol Breach case alongside Proud Boys Ethan Nordean, Joseph Biggs, Charles Donohoe, Zachary Rehl and Dominic Pezzola.

-Prosecutors say that on December 30, 2020, an unnamed individual sent Tarrio a nine-page document entitled "1776 Returns," which outlined plans to occupy "crucial buildings" in DC, including the Capitol and government offices around it.
-The document called for getting "as many people as possible" to participate in order to "show our politicians 'We the People' are in charge," according to the US Attorney's indictment.
+Prosecutors say that, on December 30, 2020, an unnamed individual sent Tarrio a nine-page document titled "1776 Returns," which outlined plans to occupy "crucial buildings" in DC, including the Capitol and government offices around it.
+The document called for getting "as many people as possible" to participate in order to "show our politicians 'We the People' are in charge," according to the US attorney's indictment.

 The Proud Boys describe themselves as a politically incorrect men's club for "Western chauvinists," with members frequently engaging in street brawls with antifascist activists at rallies and protests around the country.
 The Southern Poverty Law Center (SPLC), a legal advocacy outfit, has labeled the Proud Boys a hate group.